deplicator/HousingTour/README.md

 * Public List now shows any property you have access to (like non-public neighbors and yourself).
 * Public List is searchable!

+#### 2014-??-?? | _v4 _
+* Changed Public List to Available List because it shows all properties you can visit (public properties, neighbors, and yourself).
+Slash command `/ht al` opens it but `/ht pl` still works.
+* Addon now tracks all the properties you've visited in a history table.